 We are living one of the hardest weeks of the festive group of Dénia in its history.
 All major summer festive events have been suspended by the health crisis.
 This will undoubtedly be another blow to the Dianense economy, but above all, public health must be ensured.

-However, there are many open questions regarding the celebration of this year and how it will affect the groups that were waiting for it so much.
-For this reason, we have contacted the Councilor for Fiestas in Dénia, Óscar Mengual, to describe the situation and tell us the reason for each step taken.
+However, there are many open questions regarding the celebration of this year and how it will affect the groups that were so waiting for it.
+For this reason, we have contacted the Councilor for Fiestas de Dénia, Óscar Mengual, so that you describe the situation and tell us the reason for each step taken.

 QUESTION.
 Is it the first time that the Fiestas have been suspended in the history of Dénia?